daem0nc0re/VectorKernel/README.md

 # VectorKernel

-PoCs for investigating kernel-mode rootkit techniques.
+PoCs for Kernel-mode rootkit techniques research.
+Currently focusing on Windows OS.
+All modules support 64bit OS only.